albertovth/football_predictor/METHODS.md

 relative prior positions; teams with few matches move in proportion to their new evidence.

+In the full replay, prior appearances are read from a dated four-year rolling ledger at the Stage 2 and Stage 3 handoffs.
+Every appearance inside the window has weight one; older appearances have weight zero.
+There is no additional decay curve or fitted coefficient.
+Four-year and cumulative pooling were effectively tied over 240 chronologically held-out matches, while direct replacement was materially worse.
+The four-year boundary is therefore a transparent one-World-Cup-cycle policy rather than a claimed optimized duration.

+This bounds evidence confidence rather than erasing all inherited memory.
+Persistent institutions and competence can remain represented in a carried prior and are progressively diluted by new appearances.

 The exact next-update procedure is in `docs/STAGE4_UPDATE_GUIDE.md`.

 ## Simulation Method